The White-Haired Girl: History and evolution

+Mao Zedong explicitly spelt out his intention for literature and art to better serve the revolutionary causes and to assist the CCP to ‘overthrow our national enemy and accomplish our task of national liberation’ in his 1942 opening remarks of the Yan’an Talks.
+Mao stipulated that revolutionary literature and art should serve the masses (primarily workers, peasants and soldiers) by telling their stories in languages they can understand and relate to.
+For example, writers and artists were encouraged to positively approach the budding literature and art of the masses, including wall newspapers, folk songs and folk tales.

 In 1944, under the direction of President Zhou Yang, some artists of The Lu Xun Academy of Art in Yan 'an produced an opera, "The White Haired Girl", based on the folk tales and legends of the "white-haired immortal" in 1940.

 According to one of its original writers, He Jingzhi, the play "The White-haired girl" is based on a real-life story about a "white-haired goddess" in North Hebei Province in 1940s.
 The "White-haired goddess" is a peasant woman who lost her family lived in the wild like animals, who was then found by The Eighth Route Army and sent to the village.

 To commemorate the Seventh National Congress of the Chinese Communist Party, the opera was first performed in Yan An in 1945, and was highly praised by the leadership of the Communist Party and achieved great success.
 Later, it was widely performed in the liberated area.
 The end of 1945 saw the Shanxi-Chahar-Hebei version.
 In order to meet the needs of " national salvation to prevail over cultural enlightenment", the play has been continuously adapted into different versions.